liquid_glass_widgets 0.10.7 copy "liquid_glass_widgets: ^0.10.7" to clipboard

 2. System MediaQuery flags — automatic, respects user's OS setting

-3. initialize(respectSystemAccessibility: false) — disables (2) globally
+3. wrap(respectSystemAccessibility: false) — disables (2) globally

 Architecture #